scholarslab/praxis/curriculum/modules.md

 permalink: "/curriculum/modules/"
 ---

-# Praxis Modules
+# Recurring Praxis Modules

-The following modules are split into two types: recurring units and those that are specific to a particular project.
+The follow modules tend to recur each year, regardless of the cohort's particular project.

-## Recurring Units

 Unit - Potential Presenter - Which Semester